ethersphere/swap-swear-and-swindle/README.md

  function testimonyFor(bytes32 caseId,bytes32 serviceId,address clientAddress) returns (Status);

- /// @notice isEvidenceSubmitted - check if an evidence was submitted for a specific case ,service and client
+ /// @notice isEvidenceSubmitted - check if evidence was submitted for a specific case ,service and client

  ///

  /// @param caseId case id

- /// @param serviceId the service id which
+ /// @param serviceId the service id which the evidence was submitted for

  /// @param clientAddress client address